Xiaoye220/JustIconFont/README.md

 ## Usage

-### Base
+### Basic

 Every icon can present as UIImage or NSAttributedString.

-We can create UIImage with fontSize or imageSize.
+> We can create UIImage with fontSize or imageSize.
 One is created according to the size of the font.
 Another is created according to the size of the image.

 ```swift
 // NSAttributedString